Merkel to take control from German states in pandemic battle

-BERLIN (Reuters) -German Chancellor Angela Merkel plans to take control from federal states to impose restrictions on regions with high numbers of new coronavirus infections, a government spokeswoman said, as Germany struggles to curb a third wave of the pandemic.
+BERLIN (Reuters) -German Chancellor Angela Merkel plans to take control from federal states to impose restrictions on regions with high numbers of new coronavirus infections, a government spokeswoman said, in a battle to curb a third wave of the pandemic.

 The federal government plans to introduce draft legislation next week, she said.

-A source had told Reuters earlier that this will include compulsory measures in regions with 100 or more new coronavirus cases per 100,000 people over seven days.
+Finance Minister Olaf Scholz said this will include compulsory measures in regions with 100 or more new coronavirus cases per 100,000 people over seven days.
+Above an incidence of 200, distance learning was planned for schools again, he added.

-At a 7-day incidence below 100, the states will retain control over measures to slow the spread of the virus.

 It last stood at 110.4, according to data from the Robert Koch Institute for infectious diseases.